Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems: Solved and Open Challenges

 \paragraph{Machine learning techniques} A problem that many mechanisms face is how to interpret locally collected data in order to find patterns, or how to merge results from a set of different misbehavior detectors into one coherent output.
 To solve these problems, a number of schemes adapt ideas from machine learning.
 Often-employed approaches include decision trees, Bayesian inference or Dempster-Shafer theory~\cite{Raya2008,Rawat2011-securing,Rezgui2011-detecting}.
 These approaches can provide useful tools to analyze data and derive certain interesting features that might point at attacks.
 Some reputation systems, such as those proposed in~\cite{Bilogrevic2010}, already use some of these ideas to manage node reputation, but these typically only focus on node-centric aspects, such as how to maintain the reputation system and how to protect it against attacks.
 In addition to providing misbehavior detection for vehicles, these node-centric approaches may be later used to perform an after-the-fact analysis, which in turn can be used to verify detected misbehavior.
+This is essentially the idea behind various data-centric machine learning approaches, where a large volume of data is labeled and used to learn a classifier.
+For this latter case, collecting labeled data that is sufficiently diverse is a huge challenge.

 \paragraph{Centralized detection} Early works often perform the whole process of misbehavior detection locally and only send reports about local decisions to the back-end to perform pseudonym resolution and revocation.
 In these works, the back-end does not perform any detection task; rather, it just verifies received reports for correctness and checks for false accusations.
 However, performing detection exclusively in a local fashion prevents the detection mechanism from detecting larger clusters of distributed misbehavior.
 For instance, an attacker could repeatedly mount attacks at different locations, which might be detected locally, but only in correlation show the full extend of the attacks' severity.
 Hence, newer schemes include the back-end more and more in the actual detection work.
 Notably~\cite{Bissmeyer2012} and~\cite{Zhou2011-p2dap} employ such centralized detection approaches.
 A challenge to solve in this context is the level of event reporting.
 In order to allow the back-end to detect more attacks than possible locally, it may be necessary to report more data to the back-end, including even mildly suspicious behavior, to provide a large enough data basis for centralized detection.